Identifying The Benefits: What Is A Magnesium Supplement Good for?

-This suggests that the best magnesium supplement promotes healthy levels of blood pressure.
+This suggests that the best magnesium supplement promotes healthy blood pressure.

 Supports Heart Health

 Magnesium deficiency correlates with cardiovascular diseases, such as stroke, coronary heart disease, heart failure, and cardiac arrhythmia.
-So, sufficient magnesium intake may promote a healthier heart and reduce the risk of getting cardiovascular disease.
+So, sufficient magnesium intake may promote a healthier heart and reduce cardiovascular risk.

-Magnesium is essential for energy production (ATP), which is essential for cell membrane function and activation of sodium-potassium pumps.
+Magnesium is essential for energy production (ATP), which is essential for cell membrane function and activation of sodium-potassium pumps, including in the heart.
 Severe magnesium deficiency can compromise the work of these pumps and as a result, alter the membrane potential.
 This change causes arrhythmias.